tomlamphier/argon/content/_index.md

 bookTOC: false
 ---
 ## Martial Arts Notebook
-## Notebook Being Revised - Expected Completion November, 2024
 My name is Tom Lamphier.
-I'm a first degree black belt in Hapkido and a Brown belt in Kumite Ryu Jujitsu.
+I'm a first degree black belt in Hapkido (2012) and also first degree black belt in Kumite Ryu Jujitsu (2025).
-My two teachers are Sabunim David Herbert of the World Martial Arts Center in Brooklyn, NY and Professor
+My two teachers are Sabumnim David Herbert of the World Martial Arts Center in Brooklyn, NY and Chief Professor
 Dominick Briochê of the Kunite Ryu School of
 Survival, also in Brooklyn.
 I began my martial arts journey in 2005.

-{{< figure src="images/blackbelt.jpg" width="274" height="486" class="floatright" caption="*With Professor Dominick Brioché, after receiving my black belt*"  >}}
+{{< figure src="images/krjblackbelt.jpg" caption="*With Chief Professor Dominick Brioché, after receiving my KRJ black belt*"  >}}

 Taking up martial arts was one of my best decisions.
 It has certainly helped me stay in good physical condition